BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-warm-up.md

 </p>

 <p>
 As has often been the case, I was wrong.
-But then again, <a href="https://www.smbc-comics.com/index.php?db=comics&id=2436" target="_blank">that's what books, the internet, nerdy friends, and university degree programs are for</a>.
+But then again, <a href="https://www.smbc-comics.com/index.php?db=comics&id=2436" target="_blank">that's what books, the internet, like-minded friends, and university degree programs are for</a>.
 </p>

-See if I can find the poem from Wesley McNair about time running backwards include that maybe ask Denis for help.